lemmack/lemmack.github.io/content/posts/tissue-surveillance-of-persistent-toxicants.md

 To progress public health surveillance, we must move beyond the snapshot provided by blood samples and access the archive stored in tissues.
 This does not require a return to widely practiced complete autopsies.
 The emergence of Minimally Invasive Tissue Sampling (MITS), which utilizes needle biopsies to collect samples from key organs, offers a scalable, cost-effective, and culturally acceptable alternative.
 MITS is currently being used mostly for post-mortem analysis of infectious cases, but in theory could be adapted to analysis of persistent toxicants with a little ingenuity.

-Scaling MITS for toxicological surveillance does face one significant operational hurdle: the 'fixative' problem.
-Standard MITS protocols, like those used in infectious disease, typically rely on formalin-fixed paraffin-embedded (FFPE) tissues.
-While excellent for preserving cell structure for microscopes, formalin can cross-link proteins and even contaminate samples with trace metals, rendering them less ideal for precise chemical analysis.
+The biggest catch is sample preservation.
+MITS protocols in infectious disease often rely on formalin-fixed paraffin-embedded tissue, which is excellent for histology but often hostile to trace chemical measurement.
+If tissue surveillance is going to work for persistent toxicants, the preservation method becomes the central engineering constraint, and it drives a lot of downstream design choices.

 A dedicated 'MITS-Tox' protocol would likely require fresh-frozen samples.
 This introduces a cold-chain logistics challenge, as biopsy cores would need to be flash-frozen in liquid nitrogen or stored at -80°C immediately after collection.
 While more demanding than a jar of formalin, this infrastructure already exists in many biobanks and research hospitals; it simply needs to be standardized for the field.